-Tanganyika’s waters lap Tanzania, Burundi, Congo DR and Zambia.
-It is the longest fresh water lake in the world and the second deepest after lake Baikal in Russia.
+Tanganyika’s waters lap Tanzania, Burundi, Democratic Republic of Congo and Zambia.
+It is the longest freshwater lake in the world and the second deepest after Lake Baikal in Russia.
 The immense depth is because it lies in the Great Rift Valley, which also has created its steep shoreline.
-It reaches a depth of 1433 metres (4 700 feet), which is an astounding 642m below sea level.
+It reaches a depth of 1 433 / 4 700ft, which is an astounding 642m / 2 106ft below sea level.

-Although Zambia can only lay claim to 7% of its surface area, it stretches north to south a distance of 677 kilometres (420 miles) and averages about fifty kilometers wide (31 miles).
+Although Zambia can only lay claim to 7% of its surface area, it stretches north to south a distance of 677km / 420mi and averages about 50km / 31mi wide.
 The clear waters host more than 350 different species of fish and is well known for aquarium fish exports and excellent angling.

 The fertile circulating surface water, although not tidal, provides abundant plankton for its inhabitants which in turn provides much needed protein for both the local and export markets.
 The stiff winds that blow off the surrounding mountains aid the continual movement which inhibits the spread of bilharzia, the parasitic disease carried by shallow water snails.

 A LANDLOCKED SEA